yaacov/ArduinoModbusSlave/README.md

 ### Serial port

 * The default serial port is Serial, but any class that inhirets from Stream can be used.
-To set a different Serial class, implicitly set the Stream in the Modbus class constuctor.
+To set a different Serial class, explicitly set the Stream in the Modbus class constuctor.

 ### Callback vector